WarmUpBoston/WarmUpBoston.github.io/docs/contact.md

 show_title: false
 ---

 We are always welcoming new volunteers!
-Please contact us using the form below or by messaging us on Instagram.
+Please contact us via email or by messaging us on Instagram.

 **NOTE: All volunteers must be over 18.**